shader-slang/slang/docs/design/autodiff/decorators.md

 ### `[TreatAsDifferentiable]`
 In large codebases where some interfaces may have several possible implementations, it may not be reasonable to have to mark all possible implementations with `[Differentiable]`, especially if certain implementations use hacks or workarounds that need additional consideration before they can be marked `[Differentiable]`

 In such cases, we provide the `[TreatAsDifferentiable]` decoration (AST node: `TreatAsDifferentiableAttribute`, IR: `OpTreatAsDifferentiableDecoration`), which instructs the auto-diff passes to construct an 'empty' function that returns a 0 (or 0-equivalent) for the derivative values.
-This allows the signature of a `[TreatAsDifferentiable]` function to match a `[Differentiable]` requirment without actually having to produce a derivative.
+This allows the signature of a `[TreatAsDifferentiable]` function to match a `[Differentiable]` requirement without actually having to produce a derivative.

 ## Custom derivative decorators
 In many cases, it is desirable to manually specify the derivative code for a method rather than let the auto-diff pass synthesize it from the method body.
 This is usually desirable if: